ashattock/epi50/README.md

 ## The manuscript

 The code in this repository fully reproduces all analyses and results presented in the following peer-reviewed publication.
 This manuscript has been accepted for publication in _The Lancet_ and is currently in press.
-A working link to the accepted version of the manuscript will be made available here after 15:00 CEST, 24 April 2024.

 [Shattock AJ, Johnson HC, Sim SY, Carter A, Lambach P, Hutubessy RC, ... and Bar-Zeev N. Vaccine Contributions to Reductions in Childhood Mortality: Quantifying 50 Years of the Expanded Programme on Immunization.
 The Lancet.
 2024.](https://github.com/WorldHealthOrganization/epi50-vaccine-impact/blob/master/manuscript/Accepted%20manuscript%20-%20Contribution%20of%20vaccination%20to%20improved%20child%20survival.pdf)